brandur/sorg/content/passages-drafts/001-portland.md

 not be very good for waterproofness, but is unbeatable when it comes to breathability.
 They also look great With their eclectic designs and scintillating colors, and I say that as someone who's never thought that about a shoe before.
+I just ordered another three pairs Flyknit Racers because it seems to be getting phased out already and I'm worried that I'll never find a shoe that I like this much again.

-A travel trick that I've really taken to heart is to just wear my Flyknit running shoes all the time.
+A travel trick that I've really taken to heart is to just wear my Flyknit shoes all the time.
 When I go somewhere, I don't take any footwear beyond what I have on my feet, and save a corresponding amount of space in my luggage.
 Although not appropriate for every possible situation, they've got me covered for urban walking, running, and all but Alberta-length length hikes.

-(And I should probably point out at this point that no, Nike did not sponsor this newsletter.)
+(And I should probably point out at this point that it may be hard to believe, but no, Nike did not sponsor this newsletter.)

 ## Go – love it and hate it (#go)